exposit/pythia-oracle/HELP.md

 > *[Seed] creep soldier*<br>
 > He hates their soldiers because they raided his home during the war.

+####Secrets & Triggers

+This panel is all about surprises.
+The first section creates random event triggers that will fire after a certain number of fiction blocks have been created.
+Click on the duration that seems appropriate, based on the current chaos/excitement level in your game, then continue playing as normal.
+When you see the event fire, hit the generator button it directs you to.

+__*Custom Triggers*__

+If you think something might be present -- an ambush, a hidden treasure, a clue -- make a roll for it.
+Then create a custom trigger.

+"Name" is a short, descriptive phrase describing the trigger.
+For example, "perc check at cave".

+"Interval" is a rough estimate of, if something is there, when it should fire.
+If you've just entered a new area and think an ambush is likely, pick 'now', for example.

+"Succeed/Fail" is if you succeeded or failed at your check.

+"Odds" are the odds something might be there to be missed.
+In an area frequented by bandits?
+Maybe it's "likely".
+Just wandering around?
+"Even odds" or "Doubtful" or "Unlikely".

+When or if the trigger fires, it will tell you you missed something but now it has come to light.
+Ask oracle questions or draw a seed to determine what 'it' is, as usual.

 ####Generators Stack

 ####Actors & Motives